 Pipe Material Color Coding

-- Pipe shall be marked with, for example, paint, dye, or tapes for its full length
+- The pipe shall be marked with, for example, paint, dye, or tape for its full-length

-- Fittings shall be stripped from bevel to bevel
+- Pipe Fittings shall be stripped from bevel to bevel

 - The paint shall not cover welded surfaces, heat marks, or any other identification